robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 The `library` argument to converter function is optional, i.e. if the converter function only accepts one argument, the `library` argument is omitted.
+Similar result can be achieved by making the converter function accept only variadic arguments, e.g. `def parse_date(*varargs)`.

 Converter documentation
 ```````````````````````